KonstantinTomashevich/Emergence/README.md

   observation, integrated with `Memory` service.
 - [RecordCollection](./Service/RecordCollection/README.md): storage for records of the same type, that provides fast lookups for point, linear, signal and volumetric representations of records.
+- [RenderBackend](./Service/RenderBackend/README.md): provides low level render features like programs, uniforms, buffers and so on.
 - [StandardLayoutMapping](./Service/StandardLayoutMapping/README.md): fast field-only reflection for standard layout structures.
 - [TaskExecutor](./Service/TaskExecutor/README.md): provides execution interface for tasks, stored